 - If you plan to use the IP user mapping method, which detects whether a user is submitting a valid corporate username and that username belongs to the logged-in user, Map IP Addresses to Users.

 - If you plan to use the domain credential filter method, which detects whether a user is submitting a valid username and password and that those credentials belong to the logged in user, Configure Credential Detection with the Windows-based User-ID Agent and Map IP Addresses to Users.

 - If you have not done so already, configure a best practice URL Filtering profile to ensure protection against URLs that have been observed hosting malware or exploitive content.

-- Select ObjectsSecurity ProfilesURL Filtering and Add or modify a URL Filtering profile.
+- SelectandObjectsSecurity ProfilesURL FilteringAddor modify a URL Filtering profile.